eliotfinch/thesis/README.md

 Discussion section: Another instance of “this paper” -> “this chapter”

 OVERALL COMMENTS ON CHAPTER 2
-- Figure placement is a nightmare!
+- Figure placement is a nightmare! **Make captions wider?**
  - What was Fig. 12 in the paper… this contains 6 panels and has a table in the figure caption.
 The layout here is a problem.
+Taking out could be an option?

 ## Outline